AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/04-Reading-User-Input.md

 Console.WriteLine(area);
 ```

-Here is how the program would work when we have a square with a side length equal to 3:
+Here is how the program would work if we had a square with a side length equal to 3:

 [image src="https://github.com/AtanasovAtanas/pb-interactive-csharp/blob/august/assets/00.Square-area-01.jpg"/]
 [/slide]